innobead/huber/README.md

 For development purpose, please make sure go 1.14 installed, then build and install `kubefire` in the `GOBIN` path.

+For Linux or Mac users, follow below steps to prepare the environment.

 ```console
 # Setup development environment
 ❯ make set-dev